CMDT/TimeSeriesDataCapture/Documents/Proposal.md

-# Proposal

-Time Series Data Capture
+# Time Series Data Capture Proposal

-This system will aim to provide a way for research groups to store and visualise time series data.
+This system will aim to provide a way for research groups to store and visualise time series data, designed with extensibility in the choice of location and format of data files.
+Initially, .csv files stored on OneDrive will be supported.

 The system will include:

-Single Page Web App (SPA) to search and visualise each data run Import API to pull data from an external file storage Server to store the imported data on database and Browse API to communicate with the SPA
+- Single Page Web App (SPA) to search and visualise each data run

-The system will be built so any file storage can be implemented as well as any type of time series data.
+- Import API to pull data from an external file storage
+- Browse API to communicate with the SPA and a Database to store the imported data

-This reason there is no interaction with research instrumentation is that we felt it distracted from the purpose of the system, to able to view and store time series data.
+Instrument control has been dropped, in favour more analysis features.
+We felt focusing on the instrument distracted from the purpose of the system, to able to view and store time series data.

-Additionally when researching the instrumentation we concluded that there too many unknowns to understand within the given time-frame.
+This gives more resources for the analytical visualisation and removes a substantial amount of risk associated with instrument.

 ---